 Leading them into a relationship with Jesus is very different.

 In a post-Christian culture, God is generic.
 Jesus is specific, and personal.In a post-Christian culture, God is generic.
 Jesus is specific, and personal.
 Click To Tweet

 8. People Don’t Know What They’re Converting To

 It’s so easy to make assumptions that people who attend your church know what they’re stepping into.
 After all, don’t most people know what it means to be a Christian?

 Well, no they don’t.

-This problem has become so widespread in our post-Christian Canadian culture that I recently devoted an entire series (called Non-Committal) to explaining what people are converting to when they convert to Christianity.
+This problem has become so widespread in our post-Christian Canadian culture that, a few years ago, I devoted an entire series (called Non-Committal) to explaining what people are converting to when they convert to Christianity.